bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 # Popovers

-> Documentation and examples for adding Bootstrap-Vue popovers to any element on your site, using
+> Documentation and examples for adding BootstrapVue popovers to any element on your site, using
 > Bootstrap V4 CSS for styling and animations.
 Popovers can be triggered by hovering, focusing, or
 > clicking an element, and can contain both content and a title heading.
 Popovers are tooltips on
 > steroids.